thanasistrisp/Project-Emiris/exercise3/README.md

 ## 4.2.
 Normalization of datasets

 We normalize all datasets (original data, encoded representations) for both training and testing sets and map them in interval $[0,1]$.
-It is necessary for the data to be in the same scale to be able to compare distances proportionally, otherwise the results will be biased.Normalization in same space does not affect the results.
+It is necessary for the data to be in the same scale to be able to compare distances proportionally, otherwise the results will be biased.
+Normalization in same space does not affect the results.
 Normalization is done in Python and data are saved as `float32` in binary files (C++ `float` equivalent data type).

 # 5. Nearest Neighbor Search in Latent Space